b-kirsch/cold_pool_detection/README.md

 underlying time series data itself can be written to output for further analyses.

-Further description and usage of the algorithm can be found in Kirsch et. al. (2021).
+Further description and usage of the algorithm can be found in Kirsch et al. (2021).

 ## Usage